 Your Soul Is Your Greatest Teacher

 Your soul comes with your purpose already planted within it.
 Your gifts are inside, waiting to be discovered.
 The divine will is waiting to be expressed through your life.
-Unfortunately, most of us forget what we already know.
-We get lost.
-This is where the divine teachings assist us.
-The universal laws point us in the right direction.
-They lead us to re-discover what we have forgotten.
-“As above, so below.
-As within, so without, as the universe, so the soul” most of us have heard this saying.
-It is called one of the Laws of the Universe.
-But what does it really mean when we look at it through the lens of our lives?
+Unfortunately, you forget what you already knew as a small child.
+You get lost.
+This is where the divine teachings can assist you.

 I love the vibrant health of this tree.
 It is not only fully supporting itself, it is also providing for the area around it.
 Everything is vibrant, growing and healthy.
-We have the light of the truth being reflected in the lamps to light the darkness down in the root system, and to shine out at night to show the way to those seeking the truth.
-We have the butterfly of transformation.
-We have the fruit of both the foliage around it and the tree itself.
-This fruit attracts those seeking food for their souls.
+You have the light of the truth being reflected in the lamps to light the darkness down in the root system.
+They shine at night to show the way as you go seeking the truth among your deep roots.
+You have the butterfly of transformation.
+You have the fruit of both the foliage around it and the tree itself.
+This fruit attracts you as you go seeking food for your soul.
 It is so beautiful, and it invites you to come and rest.

 I was listening to a CD by Guy Finley and he talked about the importance of balance in how we show up in the world, comparing it to a tree.
 Picture the tree having a root system.
 This root system is as deep underground, as the trunk and branches of the tree that extend high above the ground.
 It is about balance of the structure of the tree.
 The balance of the trees roots below support the outward growth above.